michaelpatrickpurcell/balloon-spectacular/README.md

   ![The wind blows when the trucks are in a single group and the baloon deck is not centered on the launch zone.](wind_diagram_3.jpg)

-If the wind blowing would cause any of the trucks to move beyond the play area, the game should end immediately.

 ## Scoring
 After the game ends, you should compute your score.